ebayes/PensionPal-Retirement-Income-Predictor/README.md

 > 0 | ... | 26,350 | 26,350
 > 1 | ... | 21,148 | 18,359

-`pension_predictor.py` predicts size of pension pot via the PredictPast() function and retirement income via the PredictFuture() function
+`pension_predictor.py` predicts the present value of the user's pension pot via the PredictPast() function, and the future value (at the point of retirement) and retirement income using via the PredictFuture() function

 ```py
 from pension_predictor import past, future